cthadeufaria/cthadeufaria/README.md

 ### :sun_with_face: About me:

-I'm a ✨ _Control and Automation Engineer_ ✨ and ✨ _Master Student_ ✨ at FEUP, based in Portugal, passionate about Machine Learning and Control algorithms, data engineering and hardware development applications.
-I'm experienced in Python primarily and worked building Bussiness Analysis tools and data ETL workflows for big fintech companies.
+I'm a ✨ _Control and Automation Engineer_ ✨ and ✨ _Master in Electrical and Computer Engineering_ ✨ from FEUP.
+Born in Brazil and based in Portugal, passionate about Machine Learning - specially applied to Computer Vision 👀 -, Control Algorithms and Hardware Development applications.
+I'm fluent in Python and delving into the realm of Rust.
+I've worked building Bussiness Analysis tools and data ETL workflows for fintech.

-- 🔭 I’m currently involved in hardware development projects building solutions using the Raspberry Pi platform.
+- 🔭 Involved in hardware development and machine learning projects.
-- 🤖 I'm looking for collaborations in Machine Learning and Robotics projects.
+- 🤖 Always looking for collaborations.
-- 🌱 I’m currently learning the Rust development language.
 - 📫 How to reach me: crls.thadeu@gmail.com

 ---